wso2/kubernetes-is/is-with-analytics/README.md

 ## Prerequisites

+* In order to use Docker images with WSO2 updates, you need an active WSO2 subscription.
+If you do not possess an active WSO2 subscription, you can sign up for a WSO2 Free Trial Subscription from [here](https://wso2.com/free-trial-subscription).
+  Otherwise, you can proceed with Docker images which are created using GA releases.<br><br>

 * Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Kubernetes client](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (compatible with v1.10)
 in order to run the steps provided in the following quick start guide.<br><br>